 A Computer Systems Manager manages computer-related activities and systems to ensure they are meeting the organization’s technology needs.

-Students who choose the computer engineering emphasis will complete two engineering courses, four computer science courses, and two courses from a special selection of engineering and computer science courses, in addition to completing the general requirements for an engineering degree.
+Students who choose the computer engineering concentration will complete two engineering courses, four computer science courses, and two courses from a special selection of engineering and computer science courses, in addition to completing the general requirements for an engineering degree.

 - Introduction to Microprocessors and Digital Circuits: Digital circuits are covered, from simple logic gates through elementary microprocessor architecture.
 The course begins with elementary logic for binary systems, Boolean algebra, binary integer number formats and arithmetic, and combinational design.
 Intermediate topics include synchronous state machine design and register level concepts.
 The course concludes with topics in microprocessor architecture that include elementary assembly language and interfacing.
 Laboratory provides hands-on experience in logic design and microprocessor interfacing and includes two formal design projects.
 This course serves both computer science and engineering students.